 Senegal is located in Western Africa and is mainly a low-lying country, with a semidesert area in the north and northeast and forests in the southwest.
 The largest rivers include the Senegal in the north and the Casamance in the Southern tropical climate region.
 The capital of Senegal, Dakar, is the westernmost point in Africa.
 The country surrounds Gambia on three sides and is bordered on the north by Mauritania, on the east by Mali, and on the south by Guinea and Guinea-Bissau.

-The general objective of the review is to assess the achievements so far of the Senegalese subpart of the LA21 program strategy for 2003-2007, which was developed within the framework of the Urban Environmental Section Strategy, and to recommend directions during the second period of the program strategy and beyond.
+The general objective of the review was to assess the achievements made so far on the Senegalese subpart of the LA21 program strategy for 2003-2007, which was developed within the framework of the Urban Environmental Section Strategy, and to recommend directions during the second period of the program strategy and beyond.

-During January 2006, Joris Scheers visited as MTR-team member together with Mr. Claudio Acioly Senegal.
+During January 2006, Joris Scheers visited Senegal as MTR-team member together with Mr. Claudio Acioly.
 A preceeding evaluation report was made by Dr. Henri Lo, who was contracted by UN-HABITAT as the local consultant for the review.
-Together with additional data provided by the UN-HABITAT LA21 Core Team in Nairobi and by the Belgian Development Cooperation, this document served as the main starting point for the review.
-The MTR team members had intensive meetings and discussions with the local consultant, several Municipal Council officials and all the ‘LA21 Assistants Technique’ of the three cities visited, the IAGU and ENDA coordination teams, the head of the Ministry of Urbanism and Spatial Planning, the Ministry of Environment and some of the working group members as well as grass roots organisations in the cities visited.
-The mission reviewed activities on site in Dakar, Guédiawaye, Tivaouane and Louga and presented its provisional findings and recommendations in a workshop with all the main program stakeholders at the IAGU offices, followed by a discussion on January 26th 2006.
+Together with additional data provided by the UN-HABITAT LA21 Core Team in Nairobi and by the Belgian Development Cooperation, this document served as main starting point for the review.
+The MTR team members had intensive meetings and discussions with all parties involved: the local consultant, several Municipal Council officials, all the ‘LA21 Assistants Technique’ of the three cities visited, the IAGU and ENDA coordination teams, the head of the Ministry of Urbanism and Spatial Planning, the Ministry of Environment, some of the working group members as well as grass roots organisations in the visited cities.
+The mission reviewed on site activities in Dakar, Guédiawaye, Tivaouane and Louga and presented its provisional findings and recommendations in a workshop with all the main program stakeholders at the IAGU offices, followed by a discussion on January 26th 2006.
 A general debriefing meeting took place later the same day at the ‘Association des Maires de Sénégal’-office in Dakar.

 Back to portfolio